groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Enhanced Windows Metafile compressed (.emz) represents graphical images device-independently compressed by GZIP.
-Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
+Represents a Windows Compressed Enhanced Metafile (.emz), which represents graphical images device-independently compressed by GZIP.
+Metafiles of EMF comprise variable-length records in chronological order that can render the stored image after parsing on any output device.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/emz